MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-overview.md

 -   Microsoft.Windows.Client.NetworkDiscovery

-There are additional management packs that are required to relate network devices to each other and to the agent computers they are connected to.
+There are additional management packs that are required to relate network devices to each other and to the agent computers they're connected to.
 Network monitoring requires discovery of the network adapter for each agent computer, which is performed by the management pack for the agent computer's operating system.
 Verify that the management packs are installed for each of the operating systems in your environment.
 See [System Requirements](/system-center/scom/system-requirements).

 ## How Network device discovery works

 Network device discovery is performed by discovery rules that you create.
 For instructions on creating a discovery rule, see [How to discover network devices in Operations Manager](manage-monitor-networkdevice-discover.md) and [How to configure network device discovery settings](manage-monitor-networkdevice-discovery-settings.md).

 When you create a discovery rule, you designate a management server or gateway server to run the rule.
 Each management server or gateway server can run only one discovery rule.
-You may need to strategically place management servers on different network segments so that they can access the network devices that they are discovering.
+You may need to strategically place management servers on different network segments so that they can access the network devices that they're discovering.

 Discovery rules run on a schedule that you can specify, and you can also run a rule on demand.
 Each time the discovery rule runs, it attempts to find new devices within its definition or changes to devices that were previously discovered.
 A discovery rule can perform *explicit discovery* or *recursive discovery*.